joker1007/slides/rubykaigi2019/slides.md

 ---

-# I think that Ruby may be able to implement Monad syntax sugar by black magics.
+# I think that I may be able to implement Monad syntax sugar by Ruby black magics.
 # If I can implement, I realize very useful and general abstraction in Ruby.

 ---